Former Fennimore police officer accused of sexually assaulting minor

-FENNIMORE, Wis. — A former Fennimore police officer has been accused of repeatedly sexual assaulting a minor more than one decade ago.
+FENNIMORE, Wis. — A former Fennimore police officer is accused of repeatedly sexually assaulting a minor more than a decade ago.

-Zachary Hogenson, 31, faces Class C felony charges in Grant County Circuit Court.
+Zachary T. Hogenson, 31, is charged in Grant County Circuit Court with repeated sexual assault of the same child, a felony applicable when there are at least three acts of first- or second- degree sexual assault.
 The charges stem from alleged incidents that occurred in 2007 and 2008 involving a then-14-year-old girl.

-A criminal complaint was filed earlier this month by an Iowa County Sheriff’s Deputy, whose department oversaw the investigation, beginning in May.
+The charge was filed this month, but the Iowa County Sheriff’s Department started investigating the case in May.

 According to court documents, the deputy interviewed the victim, now 25 years old, who reported in June that she met Hogenson in 2007 and had repeated sexual encounters with him through 2008 at locations in Grant County.
 At that time, she was 14 years old and Hogenson was 19.